Cancer (constellation): Deep-sky objects

 Cancer is best known among stargazers as the home of Praesepe (Messier 44), an open cluster also called the Beehive Cluster, located right in the centre of the constellation.
-Located about 590 light-years from Earth, it is one of the nearest open clusters to our Solar System.
+Located about 590 light-years from Earth, it is one of the nearest open clusters to the Solar System.
 M 44 contains about 50 stars, the brightest of which are of the sixth magnitude.
 Epsilon Cancri is the brightest member at magnitude 6.3.
 Praesepe is also one of the larger open clusters visible; it has an area of 1.5 square degrees, or three times the size of the full Moon.
 It is most easily observed when Cancer is high in the sky.
 North of the Equator, this period stretches from February to May.

 Ptolemy described the Beehive Cluster as "the nebulous mass in the breast of Cancer."
 It was one of the first objects Galileo observed with his telescope in 1609, spotting 40 stars in the cluster.
 Today, there are about 1010 high-probability members, most of them (68 percent) red dwarfs.
 The Greeks and Romans identified the nebulous object as a manger from which two donkeys, represented by the neighbouring stars [1213] Asellus Borealis and [1210] Asellus Australis, were eating.
 The stars represent the donkeys that the god Dionysus and his tutor Silenus rode in the war against the Titans.
 The ancient Chinese interpreted the object as a ghost or demon riding in a carriage, calling it a "cloud of pollen blown from under willow catkins."

 The smaller, denser open cluster Messier 67 can also be found in Cancer, 2600 light-years from Earth.
 It has an area of approximately 0.5 square degrees, the size of the full Moon.
 It contains approximately 200 stars, the brightest of which are of the tenth magnitude.

 QSO J0842+1835 is a quasar used to measure the speed of gravity in VLBI experiment conducted by Edward Fomalont and Sergei Kopeikin in September 2002.